vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 4. **Compress with compensation** — Quantize weights while minimizing error
 5. **Save the result** — Export your shiny compressed model

-**Why calibration matters:** Imagine compressing a photo without knowing what's in it—you might crush the important details.
+**Why calibration matters:** Imagine compressing a photo without knowing what's in it.
+You might crush the important details.
 Calibration data teaches the algorithm what "normal" looks like, so it knows what to preserve.

 <!-- 🧮 Quiz 1: Calibration Understanding -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);padding:20px;border-radius:10px;margin:20px 0;border:1px solid #d1e7dd;">